Select your cookie preferences

 What is the AWS Resource Tagging Standard?

 Tags are key and value pairs that act as metadata for organizing your AWS resources.
 With most AWS resources, you have the option of adding tags when you create the resource or after creation.
 Examples of resources include an Amazon CloudFront distribution, an Amazon Elastic Compute Cloud (Amazon EC2) instance, or a secret in AWS Secrets Manager.
+Tags can help you manage, identify, organize, search for, and filter resources.

 Each tag has two parts:

-• A tag key (for example, CostCenter, Environment, or Project).
+• A tag key—for example, CostCenter, Environment, or Project.
 Tag keys are case sensitive.

-• A tag value (for example, 111122223333 or Production).
+• A tag value—for example, 111122223333 or Production.
 Like tag keys, tag values are case sensitive.

 You can use tags to categorize resources by purpose, owner, environment, or other criteria.